 - Speed is a major disadvantage of python so for Django with the increase in data it slows down work.

-- It is monolithic which mean all the programming should be fall under MVT architecture the developer does not have any control over Django flow.
+- It is monolithic which means all the programming should be fall under MVT architecture the developer does not have any control over Django flow.

 - It is not an ideal framework for minor Projects